ovn-org/ovn-kubernetes/vagrant/README.md

 * curl 10.10.0.12:[nodeport]
 * curl 10.10.0.13:[nodeport]

+Note: The above IP addresss are NOT used when you use the vagrant's public network option.
+In that case, the above IP addresses are provided by dhcp by your underlying network.
+So it is dynamic.
+You can fetch these IP addresses by running 'ifconfig br-enp0s9' on each of your host.
+You can then run the curl commands on those IP addresses.

 You should see OVN doing load-balancing between the pods, which means you will both the apache example page and the nginx example page.